raganwald/raganwald.github.com/_posts/2013-02-21-hilberts-school.md

 layout: dark
 ---

-Dr. Hilbert "Bertie" David grows tired of blogging about JavaScript, and decides to cash in on he seemingly inexhaustible supply of impressionable young minds seeking to **Learn JavaScript in Five Days**.
-He opens his Grand JavaScript School on the shores of the Andaman Sea in Thailand, and with some clever engineering, he is able to install a *countably infinite* number of seats in his lecture hall.
+Dr. Hilbert "Bertie" David grows tired of blogging about JavaScript, and decides to cash in on he seemingly inexhaustible supply of impressionable young minds seeking to "Learn JavaScript in Five Days."

+He opens his *Grand JavaScript School* on the shores of the Andaman Sea in Thailand, and with some clever engineering, he is able to install a *countably infinite* number of seats in his lecture hall.

 ### day one